CrayLabs/SmartRedis/doc/data_structures.rst

 =======

-When dealing with multi-modal data or complex data sets, you may have different types of tensors (e.g., images, text embeddings, numerical data) and metadata for each data point.
+When dealing with multi-modal data or complex data sets, one may have different types of tensors (e.g., images, text embeddings, numerical data) and metadata for each data point.
 Grouping them into a collection represents each data point as a cohesive unit.
 The ``DataSet`` data structure provides this functionality to stage tensors and metadata **in-memory** via the ``DataSet API``.
-After the creation of a ``DataSet`` object, the grouped data can be efficiently stored in the back-end database by the ``Client API`` and subsequently retrieved using the assigned ``DataSet`` name.
+After the creation of a ``DataSet`` object, the grouped data can be efficiently stored in the backend database by the ``Client API`` and subsequently retrieved using the assigned ``DataSet`` name.
 In the upcoming sections, we outline the process of building, sending, and retrieving a ``DataSet``.